 Traditionally the RASC were linked with the RAMC who regarded them as their particular friends no doubt because they kept the supplies coming forward and the casualties going backwards.
-They of course had been amalgamated with elements of the RE by the time that the “Johnston” FST was in Dhofar in 1972.

-The early FSTs had erected or had erected for them several tents for their exclusive use.
+The early FSTs in Dhofar had erected or had erected for them several tents for their exclusive use.
 The “operating theatre” was an “F Assembly” that was ventilated with a blower that had been used on aircraft.
 Opening the chest, abdomens and heads of wounded servicemen in the heat and dust of that tent and hoping to achieve a favourable outcome was both unrealistic and an abuse of any promise that the injured would be treated in reasonably adequate circumstances.

 Somehow, the stories vary how, a Twynham hut was reassigned from its intended use for use by the FST.
 For one reason or another its transformation from a collection of parcelled girders and aluminium sheets to a habitable and functioning operating theatre had to be done in haste.
 The FST needed some “new best friends” and the RE stood up to the plate.